SuperOffice CRM Online Agreement (“Agreement”)

 There is a breach of Agreement if the parties do not fulfill the obligations defined in the Agreement.

-It shall not be regarded as SuperOffice breach of Agreement if the Service is unavailable as a result of errors, or has reduced functionality, or the Customer achieves poor response time as a result of the circumstances outside SuperOffice’s control, or as a result of circumstances related to the Service, given that SuperOffice tries to correct the error within reasonable time.
+It shall not be regarded as a SuperOffice breach of Agreement if the Service is unavailable as a result of errors, or has reduced functionality, or the Customer achieves poor response time as a result of the circumstances outside SuperOffice’s control, or as a result of circumstances related to the Service, given that SuperOffice tries to correct the error within reasonable time.
 SuperOffice’s obligation to try to correct the error only extends to what is reasonable under the circumstances.

 SuperOffice does not give any warranty or promise that the functionality in the Software will cover the Customer’s individual requirements, expectations or needs.
 SuperOffice gives neither any warranty nor any promise that interruptions or errors will not occur during the operation of the Service.
 The Customer acknowledges that errors may occur from time to time and waives its right to claim compensation as a result of errors occurring (except for reduction of the subscription fee due to lack of Service availability in accordance with the availability level, as set out above under clause 4).